UL 2901 and Fire Sprinkler System Antifreeze Corrosion Issues

-freezemasterTM Antifreeze Offers Superior Corrosion Resistance freezemasterTM antifreeze protects fire sprinkler systems against corrosion and from freezing in temperatures as low as -12°F (-24°C), delivering critical reliability for your business and assuring the safety of your customers and their property at the lowest temperature of any listed antifreeze.
+freezemasterTM Antifreeze Offers Superior Corrosion Resistance freezemasterTM antifreeze protects fire sprinkler systems against corrosion and from freezing in temperatures as low as -12°F (-24°C).
 It is developed, engineered and manufactured in America by Lubrizol Advanced Materials, a specialty chemical company with more than 30 years of fire safety expertise.